xivapi/SaintCoinach/README.md

 }
 ```

-`ARealmReversed.Update()` can also take one additional parameter of type `IProgress<UpdateProgress>` to which progress is reported. `UpdateReport` contains a list of changes that were detected during the update.
+`ARealmReversed.Update()` can also take one additional parameter of type `IProgress<UpdateProgress>` to which progress is reported.
+The returned `UpdateReport` contains a list of changes that were detected during the update.

 ### Usage